 Upper-elementary students are growing more opinionated by the minute.
 They might even be bold enough to challenge what you say at times.
-You can channel that independent thinking into your classroom book discussions by giving your students some tools for analyzing, digesting and talking about what they’re reading.
+You can channel that independent thinking into your classroom book talks by giving your students some tools for analyzing, digesting and talking about what they’re reading.

 As the texts your students are working with become more complex and cover a wider range of genres, these strategies will strengthen their critical-thinking skills and help them do well on that classroom-participation part of any rubric.
 Questions—your students’ questions about the text, their questions of one another as well as the questions you pose to them—are the basis for productive, inquiry-based conversations.

 Below are eight tips for having engaging book talks with your students, accompanied by video clips showing how one class tackled a story about a girl whose father returns from serving overseas during World War II.

 Choose books with plots, dialogue and actions that can be interpreted in different ways.
 This leads to rich discussions with students as they debate a character’s motives or comments, or even the meaning of unfamiliar words.
 “We try to look for things that are weird and puzzling,” says Denise Ahlquist, vice president for professional learning at Great Books Foundation.
 “All of these are points of entry for kids.”

 2.It’s story time.